ahmedsaberellaithy/webapi_students_teachers_crud/readme.md

         expected request body {"Id":0 ,"firstname": "ahmed","lastname": "saber"}
     - (DELETE) localhost:${activePort}/api/teacher/${Id}

-### For sql queries to add new entries please check the added file to the repo sql_sample.sql with the tables crea
+### For sql queries to add new entries and define tables
+    - please create an sql db under the name `students_teachers`
+    - please check the queies in file `sql_sample.sql` with the tables creating queries and sample data